Plastic Surgery Before and After Photos Body Procedures

 Painkillers- Usually a fat injection is significantly less painful than buttock augmentation with implants.
 A fat injection feels mostly like a bad bruise while implant placement feels like a bad muscle cramp.
 These pains are manageable with the prescribed medications.

 Bruising- There will be bruising in many areas that are liposuctioned or grafted as well as in adjacent or dependent areas.
 For example, you will also note bruising and swelling in the back of your thighs and your genitalia.
 This is not because these areas were actually liposuctioned.
 However, bruises usually move downward due to gravity, and can thus temporarily accumulate in the genitalia.
-Occasionally, bruising can last a long time or even lead to permanent skin pigmentation.
-Sun tanning immediately after surgery can cause these bruises to become permanent skin stains.
+Occasionally, bruising can last a long time or even lead to long-lasting skin pigmentation.
+Sun tanning immediately after surgery can cause these bruises to become long-lasting skin stains.

 Early Ambulation- You’re likely to feel sore for a few days, but you should attempt to get out of the bed in 24 hours.
 This is the best way to reduce the chance of getting a blood clot in the legs.
 Most of your discomfort can be controlled by the prescribed painkillers.